askovdal/fhfrmlf-preprocessing/increment-notes.md

 #### What did we achieve?

-* Gotten #1 solution to work (classification model) - we just need to decompress the data
+* Gotten #1 solution to run (classification model) - we just need to decompress the data
 * Begun writing the related work section

 #### What did we struggle with?